 Data warehousing tools

-Before, businesses had to build complex infrastructures to create a data warehouse.
+Before, businesses had to build complex infrastructures to create an eCommerce data warehouse.
 With the progression in cloud technology and automated tools, the effort and cost put into retail data warehousing are remarkably minimized.

 The cloud-based data warehouse platforms are flexible, fast, cost-effective if used thoughtfully, and highly scalable.
 Here are some of the most well-known data warehouse platforms that companies choose to store and analyze their data: